NoiRC256/SRMove/Readme.md

 # Quick Start

+`CharacterMover` can be used like Unity's `CharacterContoller`.

 - Add a `CharacterMover` component to a gameobject.

-A rigidbody and capsule collider will be automatically added and configured.
-- In your own movement controller, import `NekoLib.Movement` namespace, reference the `CharacterMover` instance.
+- In your own movement controller, reference a `CharacterMover` instance using `NekoLib.Movement`.

-- Now you can implement your movement statemachine.
+- Implement your control logic.
 Let `CharacterMover` handle the rest.

 A simple example:
 ```csharp